Fay06/book_manage_teamproject/README.md

   * End-to-end Test:
     * For valid token:
       * If we input existing book name, book id or book category, we expect the related value {bookID, bookName, category} returned from the database;
+        * e.g. localhost:80/book/get?bookID=2
+      * Test a book's rating, and we expect the related value {ratingID, bookID, rating} returned from the database;
+        * e.g. localhost:80/rating/get?bookID=2
+      * Test all books under a booklist, and we expect a list of books returned from the database;
+        * e.g. localhost:80/rating/get?bookID=2get/book?bookListID=6
-      * If we input non-existing book name, book id or book category, we expect error message.
+      * If we input non-existing booklist id, we expect error message.
+        * e.g. localhost:80/booklist/get/name?bookListID=0

     * For invalid token: no matter what we input, we expect "This token is invalid!"

 ## 3. StyleChecker